mozilla/fxa/features/FxA-89-devices-view/README.md

       installs generated on each app store.
 * [ ] - Moved to Phase 3: Graph available showing click rate
       on the "Connect..." button.
+* [ ] Measure how many users get an empty device list with no items

 Open questions: